UTDNebula/website/docs/api-docs/nebula-api.md

 The Nebula API allows you to query for data regarding UTD class sections as sourced from Coursebook.

-Ping (not DM) a maintainer with the `Project Nebula` role in the HackUTD server with proof of UTD student status to receive the API key.
+API key is in the HackUTD server in the #project-nebula-general chat.

 ## Authentication